nukadelic/unity-application-spacewarp/README.md

 Done, now build and install the apk.

 **Notes**
-* For some reason I couldn't test the project in play mode on the headset , it shows the opening app but never does launch it.
-If you know how to fix this lemme know.
 * 120Hz is still in experimental stage , to get it working enable it inside the Quest headset in the settings under experimental features.
 * Unsupported materials will result in tear , make sure to edit your shaders to support motion vectors or make them in shader graph.
 * Do not use attach objects with the default URP/Lit shader material on them as it will cause wild tears ( see below )